logseq/docs/db-version.md

 An asset has the new tag `#Asset`.
 Assets are created by dragging and dropping a file onto a block.
 They can also be batch uploaded by going to the `#Asset` page and clicking the `+` icon from the `Tagged Nodes` table.
 Asset files are stored under a graph's `assets/` directory.
 Manage assets from the `#Asset` page's `Tagged Nodes` section.
 The `Gallery View` is a helpful way to view assets.

+### Template

+A template has the new tag `#Template`.
+A template allows for block(s) and their children to be easily copied.
+To create a template, write the name of the template in a new block and tag the block with `#Template`.
+Then add children blocks (however many levels deep) under the template block.
+To insert a copy of a template, use the `/Template` command.

+When creating a template block, there is an optional `Apply template to tags` property to use.
+This property provides interesting automation whenever a [tagged node](#tagged-node) is created for a configured tag.
+For example, create a template and configure the property to apply to `#Journal`.
+Now whenever a journal page is created, the template gets applied at the top of the page.
+If a tag is configured with multiple templates, the templates are applied in succession.
+When a tagged node is a block instead of a page e.g. `#Task`, the template is applied as the first child of the block.
+Templates can apply to built-in and user tags.

 ### More New Tags

 Here are more new tags that are built-in, most of which are created with `/` commands: